MicroFocus/octane-gitlab-service/docs/CustomTestFrameworkExample.md

 Our framework supports the next format for executing multiple tests `myframework package:classname#test, ...`, so we need to convert our data from the fields to be sent via the `testsToRun` parameter with the correct format.

-In this case the json value for the `testRunnerCustomPattern` parameter:
+In this case the JSON value for the `testRunnerCustomPattern` parameter:

         {
             "testPattern": "$package:$class#$testName",
             "testDelimiter": ", "
         }

-* `"testPattern": "$package:$class#$testName"` - will map our fields form the Automated Test (`Package`, `Class name`, `Name`) to the accepted format of the framework `package:classname#test`.
+* `"testPattern": "$package:$class#$testName"` - will map our fields from the Automated Test (`Package`, `Class name`, `Name`) to the accepted format of the framework `package:classname#test`.
 * `"testDelimiter": ", "` - will separate each test with a comma.

 The value for the `$testsToRun` parameter (when all the Automated Tests are selected to run in the Suite Run) will be `className1#test1, className1#test2, className2#test3`.
 (Package will be ignored since is empty)

 The following optional keys are allowed as well:
 1. suffix/prefix
-    * the value is a character or a set of character that will be added at the beginning/end of the `testsToRun` parameter.
+    * the value is a character or a set of characters that will be added at the beginning/end of the `testsToRun` parameter.
-    * it can be used to add new option in the command call for the chosen framework
+    * it can be used to add a new option in the command call for the chosen framework
 2. replacements
-   * the value is a list of json containing a replacement object
+   * the value is a list of JSON containing a replacement object
-   * it can be used to replace/modify the string values of the fields form the Automated Test (`Package`, `Class name`, `Name`)
+   * it can be used to replace/modify the string values of the fields from the Automated Test (`Package`, `Class name`, `Name`)
    * the replacement objects are of the following types:
      1. `replaceString` - will replace every occurrence of a given `string` with a `replacement` in the `target` (`$package` and or `$class` and or `testName`)